Christmas Crack Candy

 Pretty fast!
 About 25-30 minutes, plus dry time.

-If you need the chocolate to dry faster, you can place the munch on baking sheets before drizzling it with chocolate, then place the baking sheets in the refrigerator.
+If you need the chocolate to dry faster, you can place the munch on baking sheets before drizzling it with chocolate, then refrigerate the baking sheets.

 Ingredients